matplotlib/matplotlib/doc/devel/contributing.rst

 If you find a bug in the code or documentation, do not hesitate to submit a ticket to the
-`Bug Tracker <https://github.com/matplotlib/matplotlib/issues>`_.
+`Issue Tracker <https://github.com/matplotlib/matplotlib/issues>`_.
 You are also welcome to post feature requests or pull requests.

 If you are reporting a bug, please do your best to include the following: